marcoklein/eagerlearner/README.md

 * [x] dont let bullets kill yourself

 ## For more
+* [ ] cycle through weapons that you already picked up or make choose dialog after quetions.. then you can choose
+* [ ] add different question types (e.g. count enemies)
+* [ ] kill monster if player jumps on it / move it downward
 * [ ] add a death message reason
 * [ ] add something to bottom as ground so player knows whats happening
 * [ ] add a timer to questions